nomad-software/tkd/README.md

 On Linux and Mac OSX things are a little easier as both operating systems have Tcl/Tk installed by default.
-If however they do not have the latest version, the libraries can be installed via their respective package managers or use ActiveTcl.
+If however they do not have the latest version, the libraries can be updated via their respective package managers or install ActiveTcl.
+The linked libraries are **libtcl.so** and **libtk.so**.

 ## Notes